layonthehorn/Fileremover/README.md

 # Fileremover
-A python program that removes files based on extendsion.
+A python program that removes files based on extension.